-Which option is best for you is a tricky question to answer, because there is no definitive answer.
-Typically testosterone can be injected once a week, twice a week or daily but let’s face it injections won’t be for everybody.
-It can be painful for several days after and can give you a spike in testosterone which diminishes over time, until the next dose.
+Which option is best for you is a tricky question because there is no definitive answer.
+As with any medication, there may be side effects.
+With bioidentical hormones like those Male Excel prescribe, these are usually very few and far between.
+We also often find guys prefer creams (which are even better for reducing cholesterol).
+Typically testosterone can be injected once a week, twice a week, or daily but let's face it; injections won't be for everybody.
+It can be painful for several days after and can give you a spike in testosterone, diminishing over time until the next dose.

-Creams can provide high levels of testosterone in an easy to apply form, but here are important transference issues as discussed earlier.
-You will have to avoid sexual contact if you have applied the cream less than 4 hours ago especially if applied in the groin area as many doctors suggest.
+Creams can provide high testosterone levels in an easy-to-apply form, but here are important transference issues, as discussed earlier.
+You will have to avoid sexual contact if you applied the cream less than 4 hours ago, especially if applied in the groin area, as many doctors suggest.
 You also must make sure you wash your hands thoroughly after each application.

-Absorption of the cream also varies from person to person, some will have excellent levels whilst others won’t.
+Absorption of the cream also varies from person to person.
+Some will have excellent levels whilst others won't.
 So ongoing testing is vital to ensure the best results.
-For those who have poor absorption, injections will be the obvious alternative for treatment.
+For those with poor absorption, injections will be the obvious alternative for treatment.

-Low Testosterone is a commonly diagnosed condition, well documented in the media and well recognized amongst the male population.
-However, often men who have been diagnosed with Low T may be suffering from a thyroid problem that has been ignored.
+Low testosterone is a commonly diagnosed condition, well documented in the media, and well recognized amongst males.
+However, men diagnosed with Low T may often suffer from a thyroid problem that has been ignored.

-The thyroid produces some of the most important hormones in the human body triiodothyronine (T3) and thyroxine (T4) which help regulate your metabolism and give you energy.
-Low thyroid function often leads to an imbalance in important hormone levels vital to usable testosterone in your system.
+The thyroid produces some of the most important hormones in the human body, triiodothyronine (T3) and thyroxine (T4), which help regulate metabolism and give you energy.
+Low thyroid function often leads to an imbalance in essential hormone levels vital to usable testosterone in your system.
 So we strongly advise thyroid treatment working in tandem with testosterone.

-With an underactive thyroid, your body produces less of the protein ‘Sex hormone-binding globulin’ (SHBG) which transports bioavailable (useable) testosterone around your body, therefore confusing many a diagnosis with Low T as opposed to an under-active thyroid.
+With an underactive thyroid, your body produces less of the protein sex hormone-binding globulin (SHBG), which transports bioavailable (useable) testosterone around your body.
+This often leads to a misdiagnosis of low T when in fact, your thyroid hormones could be low.

-The usual treatment for an underactive thyroid is a drug called Levothyroxine which is a synthetic version of the thyroid hormone T4 which the body transforms into the active T3 hormone.
-However desiccated thyroid is a natural product that contains T4, T3, small amounts of T1, T2 as well as iodine and calcitonin.
-Some claim that because of its natural origin, desiccated thyroid mimics real thyroid hormone production much more closely.
+The usual treatment for an underactive thyroid is a drug called Levothyroxine which is a synthetic version of the thyroid hormone T4, which the body transforms into the active T3 hormone.
+However, desiccated thyroid is a natural product that contains T4, T3, small amounts of T1, and T2, as well as iodine and calcitonin.
+Some claim that desiccated thyroid mimics real thyroid hormone production much more closely because of its natural origin.

-If you have read this article and the symptoms seem familiar, certainly you may benefit from a test and hormone therapy.
-The important factor is getting the best advice and treatment and then ensuring regular testing to make sure things are progressing well.
-Testosterone therapy is proven beneficial to those who do suffer from Low T. Many men nowadays wish to attain optimum levels which can have a hugely beneficial impact on your life as a whole.
-Increased muscle mass, better erections, more energy, improved weight loss, better concentration, better mood, longer life…….what’s not to love?
+If you have read this article and the symptoms seem familiar, you may benefit from a test and hormone therapy.
+The important factor is getting the best advice and treatment and then ensuring regular testing to ensure things are progressing well.
+Testosterone therapy is proven beneficial to those who suffer from Low T. Many men nowadays wish to attain optimum levels, which can hugely benefit their life as a whole.
+Increased muscle mass, better erections, more energy, improved weight loss, better concentration, better mood, longer life.......what's not to love?